Building a stronger and connected local food system. Together.

 How does our vision become reality?
 See our answers to common questions about the current status and next steps for a York County Food Hub (YCFH).

-• In 2024, leaders of food programs in Kennebunk and Biddeford began informal discussions around the challenges of managing surplus food and the need for a food hub.
+• In 2024, leaders of food programs in Kennebunk and Biddeford began discussions around a food hub as a way to expand regional storage capacity and encourage sharing of perishable and surplus food.
 A steering committee was formed and held monthly meetings to develop the idea and research comparable models.
-Committee members conducted site visits at nearby food hubs and began socializing the idea to others for feedback.
+Committee members conducted site visits at nearby food hubs and began socializing the idea for feedback.

 In 2025, the group expanded and conducted a needs assessment, surveying dozens of pantry and food program leaders in the county.
 With multiple proof points suggesting a hub would benefit the region, the York County Food Hub formally incorporated, establishing a Board of Directors to further advance the concept.